frontenddevkan/frontenddevkan/README.md

 🌱 In december 2022 - spring 2023 - I worked with Landing Page and learn adaptive design.
 And in this project I made the hamburger menu.
 [Repository](https://github.com/frontenddevkan/Plants_Landing).

+#### STUDING
+- In the begining of my studing in 2022 in September I learn html and css on freeCodeCump.com, and I used sumulators on HTML-academy and some apps on my cell phone to study basic theory.

+- In December I attended studing Stage#0 in [Rolling Scopes School](https://rollingscopes.com/).
+I learned how to work with git and github services.
+And learned the basics of Markdown when I wrote this introduction.
+Also I repeat basics of Html and css while studing at RSSchool.

+-
+🔭 I’m currently looking for a job on Trainee/Junior Frontend Developer position.

 ##### LANGUAGES